chris1111/Wireless-USB-OC-Big-Sur-Adapter/README.md

 - For Hackintosh PC and Laptop only
 - SIP must be Disable

+- Update 26 July 2020 Simplify for install
 - Update 24 July 2020 Fix for Beta3

 #### Issues: